CIROH-UA/ngen-datastream/README.md

                     -R $(pwd)/configs/ngen/realization_sloth_nom_cfe_pet_troute.json \
                     -n 4
 ```
+And that's it!
+Outputs will exist at `$(pwd)/data/datastream_test/ngen-run/outputs`.
 To see what's happening in `ngen-datastream` step-by-step, see the [breakdown document](https://github.com/CIROH-UA/ngen-datastream/blob/main/docs/BREAKDOWN.md).

 ## Explanation of cli args (or variables in defined in `CONF_FILE`)